 ESRI’s ArcMap can be integrated with many EAM (Enterprise Asset Management) systems.
 The integration allows a seamless flow of information between GIS and EAMs to help asset managers make data-driven decisions.
 This in turn helps organizations save time and money by making informed decisions.

 Before implementing a GIS-based asset management system, the city of Fort Worth used traditional paper-based systems to track assets.
-This made it difficult to keep accurate asset inventory as well as keeping up with their repairs.
+This made it difficult to keep accurate asset inventory as well as keep up with their repairs.
 Fort Worth has a population of over 895,000.

 The implemented new system provides one-point access to the city assets.
 Field workers can now use mobile devices to view and markup assets, eliminating the need for 1000s of paper maps every year.
 The markups can be shared with other field workers or office staff, improving communication.